 Why employment hasn’t grown as robustly as expected during this recovery remains something of a mystery to many.
 GDP numbers – though not stellar – seem to reflect a moderate expansion which should result in greater job growth.

 A large part of the reason may be the very size and efficiency of our financial and technology sectors.
 Relative to their overall GDP contributions, they employ fewer people than other industries, and that process is accelerating with every new technological advance and online platform.
-John Challenger, CEO of employment giant Challenger, Gray, and Christmas, agrees, citing this as a major force affecting our unemployment levels.
+John Challenger, CEO of employment giant Challenger, Gray, and Christmas, agrees, citing this as a major force affecting our unemployment levels.“It’s an important reason that doesn’t get cited often…as to why unemployment has remained so high four years after the recession ended,” he said.

 Wall Street’s Malaise